 A party may notify a third party of the dispute ("Streitverkündung") if, in the event of losing the case, the party might take recourse against or be subject to recourse by the third party.
-The notified third party may decide (i) not to react to the notification, (ii) to intervene in favour of the notifying party, or (iii) with consent of the notifying party, to proceed with the litigation in the latter's place.
-As a general rule, if the notifying party loses the case, the decision will also have effect on the notified party.
+The notified third party may decide: (i) not to react to the notification; (ii) to intervene in favour of the notifying party; or (iii) with consent of the notifying party, to proceed with the litigation in the place of the latter.
+As a general rule, if the notifying party loses the case, the decision will also have an effect on the notified party.
 The notified party's liability will be the subject of a subsequent litigation.
-It is also possible for the notifying party to integrate the litigation between it and the notified party into the main proceedings ("Streitverkündungsklage").
+In ordinary proceedings, it is also possible for the notifying party to integrate the litigation between it and the notified party into the main proceedings, by filing a claim against the notified party in the same proceedings ("Streitverkündungsklage").

-4.4 What happens if the defendant does not defend the
+4.4 What happens if the defendant does not defend the claim?

-If the statement of defence is not filed in time, the court will set a short period of grace.
+If the statement of defence is not filed in time, the court will set a short grace period.
 If the respondent again fails to submit the statement of defence, the court will decide the case if it is in a position to do so.
 Otherwise, the court shall summon the parties to the main hearing.
 If the defendant fails to attend the hearing, the court shall decide on the basis of the submissions on file and, as a general rule, may rely on the claimant's representations.